-Despicable Me: Minion Mania HD for iPad review
+Despicable Me: Minion Mania HD full review

 Despicable Me: Minion Mania HD is a cute strategy game for the iPad, based on the movie of the same name.
 The Namco developed game, which plays similarly to the classic Lemmings, features twenty unique levels where you’re tasked with guiding one of the alien-looking “Minions” to the exit.

 The in-game tutorial in Despicable Me works capably to get you acclimated to the controls.
 Tap on a minion to control it, then tap where you want it to go.
 Often, you’ll need to pick up various weaponry and tools—to destroy breakable barriers or to scale otherwise-insurmountable walls; controlling these tools is similarly straightforward: tap to activate the weapon, tap to aim, and tap to fire.

 You’ll encounter all sorts of obstacles as you attempt to guide the Minions to victory—and doing so will require careful teamwork between the various creatures under your control.
 One Minion will need to stand on top of the button that makes a wall retract while you guide another one past it, for example.